lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

      if bytes is not the correct length: output "Deserialization error"

-  2. Parse each constituent encoded key
+  2. Parse each constituent encoded key.
+       The first 3 bytes encodes the length of mldsaEncodedKey, which MAY be used to separate the mldsaEncodedKey and tradEncodedKey, and then is to be discarded.

      (mldsaEncodedKey, tradEncodedKey) = bytes